 Iconic "stupid sitcom" from the 1960s, filled with Idiot Plots, What an Idiot moments galore, a Laugh Track, and a great cast of actors.
 The show featured seven stereotyped characters — a millionaire, his snobby wife, a famous actress, a farm girl, a college professor, an innocent misfit klutz, and the captain of the charter boat on which all of them had sailed — trapped on a Deserted Island.
 Their little colony of survivors was usually awash in schemes, alliances, betrayals, and petty manipulations, usually over the most minor of things.
 Their own foibles and blind spots frequently sabotaged any chance of rescue or escape, and nobody ever seemed to learn anything from their mistakes....Wait, did we get mixed up with the article on Survivor?
 No?
 Okay, just checking.Gilligan's Island was created in 1963 by veteran TV writer/producer Sherwood Schwartz (who would later make a career out of The Brady Bunch).
 Schwartz was an academic with degrees in zoology and psychology, and originally intended for the program to be a meaningful examination of American life.
 Inspired by Robinson Crusoe, Schwartz intended to create a microcosm of American society by stranding representative members of different subcultures and seeing how they interact.
 He chose his representatives carefully, claiming later that "Anybody who is watching can identify with someone."
-How this ostensibly academic and rather intriguing concept turned into the show that actually aired is anyone's guess.
+How this ostensibly academic and rather intriguing concept turned into the show that actually aired is anyone's guess.note CBS head James Aubrey and exec Howard Barnes might have been responsible, as they believed audiences needed "bosoms, broads and fun".
 It lasted three years on CBS (1964-67), then became a perennial favorite in daily syndication.At least four TV movies and two cartoon series followed, first rescuing, then re-stranding, then re-rescuing the castaways, who then turned the island into a resort.
 In the strangest twist, though, 2004 saw Gilligan's Island become the first (and maybe only) Sitcom ever revived as a Reality Show, with the broadcast of The Real Gilligan's Island on TBS...a show which combined the original series with Survivor in a bizarre blend.Some of the cast reportedly disliked the show.
 The actress that portrayed Ginger (the movie star), Tina Louise, refused to do either the cartoons or the reunion movies because she considered the show "silly" and the concept ridiculous while also resenting that she'd ended up being typecast.A big-screen adaptation is currently trapped in Development Hell after an initial release date of March 30, 2012.Not to Be Confused withGullah Gullah Island.

 Adaptation Dye-Job: Ginger was changed from a redhead to a blonde for the animated shows in order to avoid any complaints from Tina Louise over using her likeness.